cometome12/pacman/README.md

 - REPORT

 All requirements from [here](https://github.com/ie/Code-Challenge-1) have been met.

-Since unit test is not mandatory I submitted this link first and will update the tests shortly.
+### How to test

+Under the root directory, run `python3 test.py`, there are five unit tests regarding to five seperate functions: <br>

+- test_changeDirection
+- test_validPlace
+- test_detectBoundary
+- test_createPacmanFromCommand
+- test_move

+Please check comments in test.py for more detail.